discretize/discretize-guides/builds/revenant/heal-renegade/index.md

 * Cast <Skill name="Soulcleaves Summit"/> and <Skill name="Icerazors Ire"/> immediately.
 * Keep <Skill name="SoulcleavesSummit"/> up as long as possible.
 In shorter phases you can consider using <Skill name="Chilling Isolation"/> and <Skill name="Shackling Wave"/>.
 * Share <Boon name="alacrity"/> with <Skill name="Orders from Above"/> when the phase ends.
-* If Skorvald is not dead before he starts using Solar Cyclone (the attack where he spins around and knocks you back) switch to <Skill name="Legendary Dwarf Stance"/> and use <Skill name="Inspiring Reinforcement"/> before he starts using afromentioned attack.
+* If Skorvald is not dead before he starts using Solar Cyclone (the attack where he spins around and knocks you back) switch to <Skill name="Legendary Dwarf Stance"/> and use <Skill name="Inspiring Reinforcement"/> before he starts using the aforementioned attack.

 ---